 These vegetable pakora make a tasty side dish to many Indian dishes.
 Once you see how quick and easy they are to make, you’ll never want to have curry without them again!

-Pakora (or pakoda) are little dumplings that are typically made of vegetables, a light batter, and of course spices.
+Pakora (or pakoda) are little fritters that are typically made of vegetables, a light batter, and of course spices.
 I usually make them using potatoes and onions as a base.
 You can use many other vegetables such as sweet potato, yams, peppers, corn, or whatever you have on hand.

 It’s best to cook these vegan pakoras in a little bit of oil.
 Trust me!
 I have tried baking them, and it just isn’t the same.
 Baking them makes them tough on the outside and mushy on the inside, whereas frying them makes the outside crispy, and the inside fluffy.